RCD(0,N)-spaces with small linear diameter growth: Preliminaries

 We first recall the definition of the universal cover of a metric space \cite{spanier1989algebraic}. \begin{defn}[Universal cover of a metric space] Let $(X,d)$ be a connected metric space.\ We say that a connected metric space $(\tilde{X},\tilde{d})$ is a universal cover of $(X,d)$ if $(\tilde{X},\tilde{d})$ is a cover for $(X,d)$ with the following property: for any cover $(\bar{X},\bar{d})$ of $(X,d)$, there is a commutative diagram formed by a continuous map $f:(\tilde{X},\tilde{d})\to(\bar{X},\bar{d})$ and the two covering projections onto $X$:

-\end{defn} \begin{rem} The universal cover may not exist in general.\ However, if it exists then it is unique.\ Moreover, if a space is locally path connected and semi-locally simply connected (i.e., for all $x\in X$, there is a neighborhood $U_{x}$ such that any loop in $U_{x}$ is contractible), then it has a simply connected universal cover.\ On the other hand, the universal cover of a locally path connected space may not be simply connected (See \cite{spanier1989algebraic}). \end{rem} If a space has a universal cover, then one can consider the revised fundamental group introduced in \cite{sormani2001hausdorff}.\ We first recall that for a covering $\pi:Y\to X$, a deck transformation is a homeomorphism $h:Y\to Y$ such that $\pi\circ h=\pi$ and all deck transformations form a group $Deck(Y,X)$. \begin{defn}[Revised fundamental group] $(X,d)$ is a metric space which admits a universal cover $(\tilde{X},\tilde{d})$.\ Then the revised fundamental group of $X$, denoted by $G(X)$, is the group of deck transformations $Deck(\tilde{X},X)$. \end{defn} Notice that $G(X)$ can be seen as a quotient of $\pi_{1}(X,x)$ and the trivial element in $G(X)$ is represented by those loops in $X$ based at $x$, which are still loops when lifted to $\tilde{X}$.\ Thus if the universal cover $\tilde{X}$ is simply connected, then $G(X)$ is isomorphic to $\pi_{1}(X)$.\ Unfortunately, it is unknown that whether an RCD$^*$($K,N$) space is semi-locally simply connected or not, although the existence of the universal cover of an RCD$^*$($K,N$) space was confirmed by Mondino and Wei \cite{mondino2019universal}.
+\end{defn} \begin{rem} The universal cover may not exist in general.\ However, if it exists then it is unique.\ Moreover, if a space is locally path connected and semi-locally simply connected (i.e., for all $x\in X$, there is a neighborhood $U_{x}$ such that any loop in $U_{x}$ is contractible in $X$), then it has a simply connected universal cover.\ On the other hand, the universal cover of a locally path connected space may not be simply connected (See \cite{spanier1989algebraic}). \end{rem} If a space has a universal cover, then one can consider the revised fundamental group introduced in \cite{sormani2001hausdorff}.\ We first recall that for a covering $\pi:Y\to X$, a deck transformation is a homeomorphism $h:Y\to Y$ such that $\pi\circ h=\pi$ and all deck transformations form a group $Deck(Y,X)$. \begin{defn}[Revised fundamental group] $(X,d)$ is a metric space which admits a universal cover $(\tilde{X},\tilde{d})$.\ Then the revised fundamental group of $X$, denoted by $G(X)$, is the group of deck transformations $Deck(\tilde{X},X)$. \end{defn} Notice that $G(X)$ can be seen as a quotient of $\pi_{1}(X,x)$ and the trivial element in $G(X)$ is represented by those loops in $X$ based at $x$, which are still loops when lifted to $\tilde{X}$.\ Thus if the universal cover $\tilde{X}$ is simply connected, then $G(X)$ is isomorphic to $\pi_{1}(X)$.\ Before Wang \cite{wang2023rcd} proved the semi-locally simply connectedness for $\text{RCD}^{*}(K,N)$ spaces, the existence of the universal cover of an RCD$^*$($K,N$) space was confirmed by Mondino and Wei \cite{mondino2019universal}.